 Fig. 2 Deblocking filtering controlling for sub-picture boundaries in case 1(a) and case 2 (b) as proposed.

-The working draft changes based on JVET-P2001-v14 are as follows, with the deleted text and newly added text highlighted in turquois and yellow, respectively.
+The working draft changes of solution #1 based on JVET-P2001-v14 are as follows, with the deleted text and newly added text highlighted in turquois and yellow, respectively.